storj/docs/app/dcs/api/s3/presigned-urls/page.md

 ## HTTP GET vs Storj Linkshare Service

 While we support this behavior via the S3-compatible pre-signed URL function, as an alternative to sharing with a customer/user via a GET, consider utilizing our [](docId:sN2GhYgGUtqBVF65GhKEa).
 One advantage of this approach is the ability to easily create perpetual share links, valid until you remove them or until a configurable end date of any duration.
-You can even [](docId:tbIk37ff8CeeSg-tz5KYy) via Linkshare.
+You can even [host a static website](docId:GkgE6Egi02wRZtyryFyPz) via Linkshare.

 ## Tutorial&#x20;